 Reports To: Building Administrator

-Applicants must meet the Kansas State Department of Education certification requirements for teaching math.
+Applicants must meet the Kansas State Department of Education certification requirements for teaching Math.
 Good communication- consultation- and team building skills are also important.
+Candidate must be proficient in Spanish.

-Performance Responsibilities: The person will participate in lesson design- formative assessment development- professional development- and overseeing an online learning program.
+Performance Responsibilities: The person will participate in lesson design- formative assessment development- professional development- and overall department planning.
 Duties include:

 Terms of Employment: